 - HDL Cholesterol- High Density Lipoprotein, also referred to as “good cholesterol”

 - LDL Cholesterol- Low Density Lipoprotein, also referred to as “bad cholesterol”

 - VLDL- Very Low Density Lipoprotein, another “bad” cholesterol

 - CRP- C Reactive Protein gives an indication of the overall inflammation in the body

 The Thyroid Studies panel gives us information about the thyroid and its associated hormones.
-If your body is producing too much or too little thyroid hormones, you may have hypo- or hyper-thyroid, which can impact metabolism, energy, and weight.
+For example, if your body is producing too much or too little thyroid hormones, you may have hypo- or hyper-thyroid.
+Consequently, either condition can negatively impact metabolism, energy, and weight.

 - TSH – Thyroid Stimulating Hormone